-- If diffusing, always allow cats access to areas where they can avoid the diffused oil.
+- If diffusing, always allow cats or dogs access to areas where they can avoid the diffused oil.

-- With all animals, avoid using high-phenol oils—such as Oregano, Wintergreen, Clove, Mountain Savory, and Thyme.
+- With all animals, use extreme caution when using high-phenol oils—such as Oregano, Wintergreen, Clove, Mountain Savory, and Thyme.
 This is especially important with cats.

 Essential Oil Acclimation

 Your pets may need some time to adjust to the new scents and sensations of essential oils.
-Use these tips to introduce your pets to essential oils in an easy and comfortable way.
+Use these tips to introduce your pets to essential oils easily and comfortably.

 - Wear essential oils throughout the day, so your pets will be exposed to the aroma as you hold them, play, or cuddle on the couch.

 - Diffuse essential oils in spaces where your pets like to relax.
-Keep in mind that dogs tend to stay in a room with their owner even if something is bothering them.
+A safe introduction to pets often starts with diffusing in their area (1-2 drops in a water-based diffuser) with an exit option.
+This gives a very LOW concentration into the air space and is a good place to start.
 Closely watch for signs of irritation—such as whining, sniffing, nervousness, and excessive scratching—while diffusing around them.

-- Apply an essential oil to your hands and let your pets smell them, so they can explore the scent on their own terms.
+- Apply an essential oil to your hands and let your pets smell them so that they can explore the scent on their terms.

 Your animal’s size affects the amount of oil you should use and how much you should dilute for topical application.